tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

 ## Maven Central Distribution ##

 Maven central distribution is primarily for users building tomcat distributions.
-We are still working on this feature.

-For developers to release, source jar and zip need deleted on distribution before release can proceed.
+For developers to release

+ - mvn deploy -Prelease

 For users to get release, use dependency as follows.